Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns: Preliminaries

 respectively, where $\bG_*(y):=\liminf \frac{ \bG(y\,x)}{\bG(x)}$ and $\bG^*(y):=\limsup \frac{ \bG(y\,x)}{\bG(x)}\,$, for $y>1$.
 It was shown that $G \in \mathcal{D}$ if and only if $J_G^+<\infty$, and if $G \in \mathcal{R}_{-\alpha} $, with $\alpha \in (0,\,\infty)$, then $J_G^+ = J_G^- = \alpha$.
 Further, if $G \in\mathcal{D}$, then for any $p> J_G^+$, it holds that \beam x^{-p}=o\left[\bG(x)\right]\,. \eeam For further discussions, we refer to \cite[Sec.
 2.1.2]{bingham:goldie:teugels:1987} or \cite[Sec.
 2.4]{leipus:siaulys:konstantinides:2023}.

 The following distribution class is immediately related to the lower Matuszeska index, and was introduced in \cite{haan:resnick:1984}.
-A distribution $G$ belongs to the class of positively decreasing distributions, symbolically $G \in \mathcal{P_D}$, if for any (or equivalently, for some) $y>1$, it holds that
+A distribution $G$ belongs to the class of positively decreasing distributions, symbolically $G \in \mathcal{P_D}$, if for any (or, equivalently, for some) $y>1$, it holds that

 It is known that $G \in \mathcal{P_D}$ if and only if $J_G^->0$.
 Furthermore, the class $ \mathcal{P_D}$ is wide enough to contain both light-tailed and heavy-tailed distributions.
 As mentioned by \cite[Sec.
 2]{tang:2006}, almost all commonly used subexponential distributions are also in $\mathcal{P_D}$.
-Further, by the characterization via Matuszewska indexes it is easily implied that $\mathcal{R} \subsetneq \mathcal{C}\cap \mathcal{P_D}$, in combination with relation \eqref{eq.CCKP.2.6}.
-For further discussions about $\mathcal{P_D}$ we refer to \cite{bardoutsos:konstantinides:2011} and \cite{konstantinides:passalidis:2025b}.
+Further, by the characterization via Matuszewska indices, it is easily implied that $\mathcal{R} \subsetneq \mathcal{C}\cap \mathcal{P_D}$, in combination with relation \eqref{eq.CCKP.2.6}.
+For further discussions about $\mathcal{P_D}$, we refer the reader to \cite{bardoutsos:konstantinides:2011} and \cite{konstantinides:passalidis:2025b}.

-After establishing the concepts of univariate heavy-tailed distributions, we consider the multivariate heavy-tailed distribution classes.
-Let us start with the $MRV$ distribution class, introduced in \cite{dehaan:resnick:1981}.
+After establishing the concepts of one-dimensional heavy-tailed distributions, we consider the multivariate heavy-tailed distribution classes.
+Let us start with the ${MRV}$ distribution class, introduced in \cite{dehaan:resnick:1981}.